How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 - Outdoor containers: Weekly during growing season

-- Houseplants: Monthly, reduced to bi-monthly in winter
+- Houseplants: Monthly, bi-monthly in winter

 - Greenhouse crops: Bi-weekly, alternating with regular liquid feed